-If it is cold and windy, wear a scarf over your face to help to warm up the air before you breathe in.
+- Wear a scarf over your face if it’s cold and windy.
+This will help to warm up the air before you breathe it in.

 Winter Survival Guide